Old Man of Hoy: Climbing

+In 2019, Jesse Dufton became the first blind climber to lead an ascent on Old Man of Hoy.
+The climb was the subject of the 2020 film Climbing Blind.

+The youngest female to climb the Old Man of Hoy is Sophia Wood, who was 10 years old when she completed the climb in just over 3 hours in June 2023.
+She traveled from the southeast of Virginia USA to Hoy Scotland UK and completed the climb with her two guides Edmund Hastings and Alex Riley.
+Sophia used this climb to start a fundraiser to help introduce climbing to kids with the "Boys and Girls Club" in her local area.

 There are seven routes up the stack, the most commonly used of which is the original landward facing East Face Route, graded E1 5b (Extremely Severe).
 A log book in a Tupperware container is buried in a cairn on the summit, as an ascensionists' record.
 As many as fifty ascents of the stack are made each year.

 Highline

 On 10 July 2017, Alexander Schulz completed a highline walk to and from the summit, at 137 m above the sea on a line 180 m long.

 BASE jumping

 Roger Holmes, Gus Hutchison-Brown, and Tim Emmett made the first BASE jump from the stack on 14 May 2008.
 Hutchinson-Brown died 11 days later during a jump in Switzerland.
 On 27 July 2019, two Poles, Filip Kubica and Dominik Grajner repeated BASE jumped from the top.